Updated: 15 October 2021 16:30

 If you have any queries or concerns around the equipment you plan to use, don’t hesitate to contact our very helpful ACE Team for advice at ACELDN@qa.com.

-As a result of the Coronavirus (Covid-19) pandemic it has been necessary for us to make a number of changes to the way courses operate.
-This includes moving to a model where some teaching is delivered on campus and some is delivered online, and changes to other aspects of the student experience such as the social spaces that will be open.
+You will be aware that we may have had to make a number of changes to the way that your course operates as a result of the Coronavirus (Covid-19) pandemic.
+This includes moving to a blended model where some teaching is delivered on campus and some is delivered online, providing alternative assessments and changes to other aspects of the student experience such as the social spaces that will be open.
 We are aiming to offer a learning experience that is equivalent to the experience we offered before the pandemic.

-When you come to re-enrol for the 2020/21 academic year, we will ask you to confirm that you understand the changes that we have communicated to you.
-We will also ask you to accept the changes as changes to your contract with us.
-If you are not happy to accept the changes in this way and would like to discuss available options in more detail, please contact your programme leader.
+When you come to enrol/re-enrol for your next academic year, we will ask you to confirm that you understand the changes that have been communicated to you by us .
+We will also ask you to accept the changes as changes to your contract with the University.
+If you are not happy to accept the changes in this way, you have the option of cancelling or withdrawing from the University, transferring to another institution or deferring your studies to the following academic year.
+If you would like to discuss any of these options in more detail, please contact your Programme Leader.

 We are continuing to monitor the situation.
 You can check the latest Government advice and response to coronavirus on the Government’s website.